xiumingzhang/photonic-bandgap-comsol-matlab/README.md

 ![](https://raw.githubusercontent.com/xiumingzhang/photonic-bandgap-comsol-matlab/master/results/comparison.png)

-Left: results from the textbook
+Left: results from the textbook.

 Right: results by this script